TobiPeterG/AMU/README.md

   in order for the script to show the progress of updates properly (Don't worry if you don't know what plymouth is, the script handles it).

+  THe update will only be triggered at shutdown and NOT at reboot.
+This is to make sure that updates are only run when the system is not in use anymore.

 # INSTALLATION: